 Most general debates about the greatest music in rock n’ roll focus on the 60’s and the 70’s.
 Yet, even with the sense that the 90’s were incomplete, it was such an insanely creative period for underground and established artists that some of us consider it the most underrated era in music.
 We could provide a list of the incredibly diverse and creative albums produced in this era, but few would argue that it was one of the most free, most wide-ranging eras in music history.
 When we dig beneath the surface, and we account for the unrealized gains from this period, in a hypothetical contest with other eras, the idea that 90’s was the greatest era in rock could’ve been a fact as opposed to one man’s opinion.

-Unrealized gains is a tool corporate accountants use to determine a company’s profit margin.
-I realize I am taking some literary license when I use this term to define how much greater the 90’s could’ve been, but if we are going to compare these eras, in an artistic sense, a tweaked definition of this term unrealized gains illustrates this thesis that the era could’ve been so much greater if so many of its young, talented artists didn’t die from drug overdoses, accidents, and suicides.
+Unrealized gains is a tool investors can use to determine what their profit might be if they sold a stock they own today.
+The profit is not realized, in other words, until they sell the stock.
+I realize I am taking some literary license when I use this term to define how much greater the 90’s could’ve been, but if we are going to compare these eras, in an artistic sense, a tweaked definition of this term unrealized gains illustrates this thesis that the era could’ve been so much greater if so many of its young, talented artists didn’t die, and they realized their full potential.

 The one asterisk we must account for in this equation is that it’s possible that these three artists would’ve never made another decent album again.
 They may have gone solo, as all but Buckley were members of groups at the time of their demise, and they might have quit the music industry altogether, but that proposition seems improbable.
 They might have been nothing more than products of a system that helped them create, finesse, and complete these albums.
 They might not have been as creative and ingenious as we assume.
 They might have owed more to other people than we’ll ever know.
 They might have had a uniquely gifted producer, a quality mixer, or a specific band member who propelled their creative output.
 Losing those people could’ve exposed these artists as nothing more team players, as opposed to uniquely gifted creative artists in their own right.
 Whatever the case is, they might not have been as talented as we assume.
 We can only comment on what we know, and we don’t think anyone can listen to a collection of the best material from these three artists without thinking about how much more they had to offer.
 All three of them were in their 20’s when they made some of their best earth-shattering songs, and they all had, at the very least, ten more years of quality songwriting ahead of them.